PLSysSec/deterministic-memsafety/README.md

 To get `.ll` _output_ instead of `.bc`, add the `-S` flag (and, to avoid confusion, change the extension of the output filename).
 To get detailed debugging information, add the `-debug` flag.

+## Collecting results from the dynamic-statistics DMS pass

+There is a script `summarize_dynamic_counts.sh` in the root of this repo which is useful for collecting results from running dynamically instrumented programs -- i.e., the data in the dynamically generated `dms_dynamic_counts` directories.

 ## Compiling with DMS passes -- the old way